keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things-too.md

 ```

- When the user has seen enough to make a decision, `q` can be pressed, and MPlayer returns control to the Ruby script, which accepts a one character response to save, delete, or mark as undecided for future review.
+ When the user has seen enough to make a decision, `q` or `[ESC]` can be pressed, and MPlayer returns control to the Ruby script, which accepts a one character response to mark it to be saved, deleted, or marked as undecided for future reprocessing.

 At any time, the entire process can be aborted by pressing `Ctrl-C`.
-Any files already processed will not be reverted to their original state, but the current file will not be moved.
+Files already processed will not be reverted to their original state, but the current file will not be processed.

 ### The High Level View